-The methodology described here is applicable to all controlled release drug formulations where the drug can be fully extracted from the release formulation with a suitable solvent.
-This implies that it should be ensured the solvent could solubilize both the nanocarrier and the encapsulated drug in the relevant concentrations.
-If possible, alcohols and other solvents with a potential to react with functional groups on the drugs should be avoided.
+The methodology described here is applicable to all controlled release drug formulations where the lipids can be fully extracted from the release formulation with a suitable solvent.
+This implies that it should be ensured the solvent could solubilize all lipids to be measured in the relevant concentrations.

-Document Type Document ID Version Status Page SOP EUNCL-PCC-030 1.1 4/10
+Document Type Document ID Version Status Page SOP EUNCL-PCC-031 1.1 4/10

-In the quantification step, it is required that the drug can be sufficiently well separated from components of the controlled release formulation so that interferences during the ionization process are negligible.
-This also implies that the drug can be ionized with one or several of the available ionization methods to provide sufficient detection sensitivity, and that it can generate suitable molecular fragments for MS/MS verification.
+In the quantification step, it is required that the lipids can be sufficiently well separated from other components of the controlled release formulation so that interferences during the ionization process are negligible.
+This also implies that the lipid can be ionized with one or several of the available ionization methods to provide sufficient detection sensitivity, and that it can generate suitable molecular fragments for MS/MS verification.
 This should be obtainable for virtually all organic compounds by careful selection of separation and ionization parameters.